MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment: Acknowledgements

-Because of the limited number of instances in this dataset, the validation set is very small for some types.
-So we run the deep learning models on a 80\%-20\% train-test split as well as 60\%-20\%-20\% train-validation-test split of the data.
-Tables~\ref{table:MLSEC performance train-test} and \ref{table:MLSEC performance train-val-test} summarizes the performances of the models on all 49 types for train-test and train-validation-test split respectively whereas Figures \ref{fig:train mlsec radar} and \ref{fig:test mlsec radar} provide radar charts showing training and test accuracy in all 49 types individually.

-We observe that \toolname\ outperforms the other deep learning based models overall on the MLSec dataset regardless of the splitting.
-This highlights the advantage of explicit identification of critical code blocks when data is limited.
-Ahmadi {et al.}~\cite{ahmadi2016novel} Feature-Fusion method has not been included in the analysis because running it on Mlsec dataset was not possible due to its limitation of using both the byte and the assembly file.

-From Figures \ref{fig:train mlsec radar} and \ref{fig:test mlsec radar}, we observe that on the train set, all approaches have consistent performance, but on the test set M-CNN and MalConv is relatively inconsistent.
-For example, type 29 and 43 have 10 and 5 available variants respectively, and M-CNN's test accuracy is 0 on both.
+Furthermore, Figures \ref{fig:train mlsec radar} and \ref{fig:test mlsec radar} provide radar charts that visually illustrate the training and test accuracy for all 49 types individually.
+From these figures, we observe that on the train set, all approaches have consistent performance, but on the test set M-CNN and MalConv are relatively inconsistent\footnotemark{}.
+For example, types 29 and 43 have 10 and 5 available variants respectively, and M-CNN's test accuracy is 0 on both, indicating a limitation in its performance on these specific variants.